prestongarno/kotlinq/README.md

       compile 'com.prestongarno.ktq:ktq-client:0.2'

-Make sure to include the [ gradle plugin ](https://github.com/prestongarno/ktq-gradle) and read the gradle syntax for configuring compilation of graphql schema IDL as kotlin classes.
+Make sure to include the [ gradle plugin ](https://github.com/prestongarno/ktq-gradle) and read the gradle syntax for configuring compilation of graphql schema SDL as kotlin classes.
  Add this to project buildscript dependencies block:

       classpath 'com.prestongarno.ktq:ktq-gradle:0.2'